 Florence is a city full of attractions and things to see and a place that deserves well over a day to be fully explored.

-However, it is also a city with a compact city center and since most of Florence must-see attractions are in this area, you may see a good amount of places even with a limited amount of time.
+However, it is also a city with a compact city center and since most of Florence must-see attractions and landmarks are in this area, you may see a good amount of places even with a limited amount of time.

 In this guide, we are going to share our itinerary for a day in Florence and what you can see if you have only a few hours in the city, for instance, if you are visiting Florence as a day trip from Rome.